 The hero remains calm.
 He picks up the woman, jumps the crevice, out-maneuvers the dinosaur and jumps in the plane with the girl; smiling all the while.
 The tidal wave is already looming over the plane such as a huge open hand.
 The hero looks at his love next to him.
 He pushes the plane ignition…nothing happens.
 He looks at the woman; slightly concerned by still smiling.
 The second attempt brings the plane engine to purring.
 The hero and his love glance at each other…he pulls her to his lips and they kiss.
 He confesses his deep love for her as their lips part after the kiss.
-She caresses his face, they continue to look into each others eyes.
+She caresses his face; they continue to look into each others eyes.
 Then the hero says “I think it is time for us to go”.
 The plane rises and escapes the booming Tidal wave.

 The unfolding of this scene took exactly one minute.
 Of course movie drama can get a little out of hand but still there is something for us to learn from this example.
 Every situation that the Hero must face was done in the moment (now).
 He was able to nurture the stillness that was there in the moment.
-He embraced the stillness by physically and mentally remaining in the moment.
+He embraced it by physically and mentally remaining in the moment.
 The stillness blossomed with a brilliant radiance.
 The timeless portal was opened.
-The hero was in that moment not a man nor hero.
-He was this moment of isness that manifested through the man.
-We do not actually need to be a hero in order for us to experience exactly the same awareness as the hero above.
-We only need to shift our field of perception from infinite to this one moment.
-We may then discover that within this one moment is infinity, perhaps so much more.
+The hero was neither a man nor hero in that moment.